 Section 14.4.
-Emergency Leave.
-The Fire Chief, with the approval of the Village Manager, may grant an employee up to a maximum of 24 hours of paid emergency leave per fiscal year.
-Employees are not automatically entitled to emergency leave and the number of hours granted, if any, shall depend of the circumstances surrounding the request to use emergency leave.
-For the purposes of this Section, an emergency is defined as an unexpected occurrence such as birth of a child, adoption or placement for foster care of a child, or sudden illness of a family member (i.e., employee's parent, spouse, spouse's parent, child, or any individual who is a dependent of the employee as defined by the Internal Revenue Service) that requires the presence of the employee.
-Since paid time off due the death of a family member is covered by Section 14.5, "Funeral Leave," emergency leave may not be used for the death of a family member.
+Family Leave.
+The Fire Chief, with the approval of the Village Manager, may grant an employee up to a maximum of 24 hours of paid family leave per fiscal year.
+For the purposes of this Section, family leave may only be used for birth of a child, adoption of a child, or a serious personal or family illness as defined in the Family Medical Leave Act (FMLA).
+A family member includes an employee's parent, spouse, spouse's parent, child, or any individual who is a dependent of the employee as defined by the Internal Revenue Service, that requires the presence of the employee to assist with the family member's care.